Reading

 Daily Reading Lesson

-Structure of a Daily Reading Lesson - Year 2 / KS2 (when classes have completed Little Wandle)
+Structure of a Daily Comprehension Lesson - Year 2 / KS2 (when classes have completed Little Wandle)

 Warm up